1. SAP Glossary

 3. logon group

-What is logon group in SAP BC-CST - Client/Server Technology?
+What is 'logon group' in SAP BC-CST - Client/Server Technology?

-SAP Term: logon group
+logon group - Overview

 • Component: BC-CST